undergroundwires/CEH-in-bullet-points/chapters/16-cloud-computing/container-security.md

 9. **Follow immutable paradigm**
    - Start containers on read-only mode if no file access is needed
 10. **Logging**
-    - Log on application, container image and orchestraction tool
+    - Log on application, container image and orchestration tool
     - Both related events and API level
     - Ensure logs are stored on remote with timestamps and are tamper proof